 Measure Details How did you spend your service pupil premium allocation last academic year?
-We allocated a proportion of our nurture to meet the emotional needs of our three service children What was the impact of that spending on service pupil premium eligible pupils?
-Teacher and parents observe that the children's emotional development continues to improve, attendance is good and for 2/3 their attainment is ARE.
+We allocated a proportion of our nurture to meet the emotional needs of our service children What was the impact of that spending on service pupil premium eligible pupils?
+Teacher and parents observe that the children's emotional development continues to improve, attendance is good, and their attainment is ARE.